simnibs/simnibs/docs/tutorial/head_meshing.rst

 Please see :ref:`charm_docs` for details and available options.

 4. Check the segmentation.
-Click on the final segmentation viewer in the results.html (to be found in the m2m-folder of the subject).
+Open the `charm_report.html` document inside the m2m-folder of the subject.
 The viewer shows the outlines of the reconstructed tissue compartments, enabling a visual check whether the outlines are accurate.

 Troubleshooting
 ----------------